smonier/blog-service/README.md

 Defined in `definitions.cnd`:

 - **jsblognt:comment**: Comment node with content, author info, hashes, and approval status
+  - Properties: `author`, `comment`, `status` (pending/approved/rejected), `approved` (boolean for backwards compatibility)
 - **jsblognt:commentsFolder**: Container for comments
 - **jsblognt:like**: Like node with hashes and timestamps
 - **jsblognt:likesFolder**: Container for likes
 - **jsblognt:rating**: Rating node with rating value (1-5), hashes, and timestamps
 - **jsblognt:ratingsFolder**: Container for ratings

+### Admin UI - Comment Moderation

+The module includes a React-based admin interface for moderating blog comments, built with Module Federation and integrated into Jahia's back-office.

+#### Features
+- **Real-time Stats**: Dashboard showing total, pending, approved, and rejected comment counts
+- **Filter by Status**: View all comments or filter by pending, approved, or rejected
+- **Group by Post**: Comments are organized by blog post with post names displayed
+- **Moderation Actions**:
+  - Approve comments
+  - Reject comments
+  - Delete comments permanently
+- **Auto-refresh**: Manual refresh button to update the comment list

+#### Technology Stack
+- **React 18.2.0** with hooks (useMemo, useCallback, useEffect)
+- **Apollo Client 3.8.0** for GraphQL queries and mutations
+- **@jahia/moonstone** UI component library
+- **Module Federation** (Webpack 5) for seamless integration with jContent
+- **react-i18next** for internationalization (English and French)

+#### Access
+The moderation interface is accessible in Jahia's back-office under the site administration section.
+It operates directly on the LIVE workspace, allowing administrators to manage comments that are visible to end users.

+#### GraphQL Operations
+The admin UI uses the following GraphQL operations:
+- `GET_ALL_COMMENTS`: Retrieve all comments across all blog posts
+- `GET_POST_BY_ID`: Fetch blog post display names
+- `UPDATE_COMMENT_STATUS`: Update comment status (pending/approved/rejected)
+- `DELETE_COMMENT`: Permanently remove a comment

+All operations are performed on the LIVE workspace to ensure immediate visibility of moderation actions.

 ## GraphQL API